 Design Standards and Operations:

-Setbacks: No part of a Meteorological Tower (including guy wire anchors) shall be located closer than 400 feet or 200% of the Meteorological Tower height, whichever is greater, to any occupied building and no closer than 150% of the Meteorological Tower height to any road or utility.
+Setbacks: No part of a Meteorological Tower (including guy wire anchors) shall be located closer than 400 feet or 200% of the Meteorological Tower height, whichever is greater, to any occupied building or property line and no closer than 150% of the Meteorological Tower height to any road or utility.

+Height: No Meteorological Tower (including guy wire anchors) shall be higher than 200 feet.

 Lighting Plan: The lighting plan shall conform to all Federal Aviation Administration (FAA) rules, requirements, or guidelines.
-Additionally, any Meteorological Tower of 200 feet or more shall include an Aircraft Detection Lighting System (ADLS).

-Wind Data Report: All wind speed data collected by any Meteorological Tower must be annually summarized and submitted to the Township.
+Wind Data Report: All actual and complete wind speed data collected by any Meteorological Tower must be provided to the Township every six months, along with an accurate summary of said data.

 Visibility: The Meteorological Tower shall comply with all FAA, Michigan Tall Structures Act, and any local jurisdiction airport overlay requirements, regulations, recommendations, or guidelines regarding visibility of the Meteorological Tower and accessories including lighting, painting, flagging, marker balls, visibility sleeves or any other method of visibility.
 Guy wires shall be clearly visible from its anchor at ground level through a height of six feet with additional visibility required by this subsection.